 “Oh, your wife is having a midlife crisis?
 She doesn’t know whether she loves you anymore?
 That’s because you didn’t listen to her.
 That’s because you worked too much.
 Give her space.”

-What’s missing, of course, is the fact that he “worked too much” to pay for the big house, the vacation home, the luxury SUV, the designer handbags and so on.
+What’s missing, of course, is the fact that he “worked too much” to pay for the big house, the nice cars and the kids’ activities.

 My point here is to send men the message that, if any of this resonates with you, you’re not alone.
 Yes, some husbands go through these types of self-indulgent midlife crises as well and can be equally manipulative to their wives.
 That’s something I address in my practice; however, it goes the other way, too.
 And in my opinion, we need to talk a lot more about that.
 Men deserve it.